ashejim/C769/_build/html/_sources/intro.md

 The capstone includes three parts:

-1. **Task One:** Get course instructor topic approval -a preliminary step to ensure you started in the right direction.
+1. **Task One:** Get course instructor topic approval -a preliminary step to ensure you start in the right direction.
 2. **Task two:** The Proposal -a detailed paper describing a client's problem and how you will implement an IT solution to solve it.
 Most of your work will be here.
 3. **Task three:** The Conclusion Report -a detailed paper describing the concluded project proposed in task two.
 Most of task three repeats task two.